TDarkShadow/iheartnewvegas/main.md

 # MOD KEYBINDINGS

-> This section includes mods from the optional sections of the guide.

 This is a handy reference table which will hopefully help you have a better idea of what new hotkeys are available to you, having followed this guide from beginning to end.

 Key | Function | Added by